 The case for NOT greasing the cake tin

-I have a diverse range of different pans, but my favourite are, “USA Pans”.
-They come with a fantastic high-temperature silicone coating on them.
-Most baked goods don’t need anything at all, paper or greasing.
-But even though they come in quite a few shapes and sizes, I do have a few other pans that I like to use as well.
-These get the following treatment.
-I use something called “Pan Release”, and you can make it yourself.
+I have a diverse range of different pans, but my favourite would have to be USA Pans.
+They come with a fantastic high-temperature silicon coating on them.
+Most baked goods don’t need anything at all, no baking paper or greasing for things like cookies etc.

-I’ve added the recipe for it at the bottom of this blog, but before you go making it and slapping it about all over the place like it’s a miracle cure, you may want to keep reading for a bit because you may not need it in some cases.
+Even though they come in quite a few shapes and sizes, I do have other branded pans that I use as well.
+These get the treatment.
+I use something called pan release, and you can make it yourself.
+The recipe is at the bottom of this blog, but before you go making it and slapping it about all over the place like it’s a miracle cure, you may want to keep reading for a bit because you may not need (or even want it) in some cases.

 If you’re using a good-quality nonstick pan, you may find you don’t get the best results with these batters.
 In the professional kitchen, we use a paper liner, the sort of paper the fish and chippy uses to wrap your chips in.
-This paper is an excellent surface for the cake to cling to, and when it’s baked off, it comes away from the pan easily and peels away from the cake like a dream.
+This paper has an excellent surface for the cake to cling to, and when it’s baked off, it comes away from the pan easily and peels away from the cake like a dream.